-What is a Spoon Drain
+What is a Spoon Drain?

-So a spoon drain is a concrete drain formed in line with the ground surface and its purpose is to collect stormwater before it can soak into the ground.
+A spoon drain is a concrete drain formed in line with the ground surface and its purpose is to collect stormwater before it can soak into the ground.

-The thickness of the concrete is somewhere between 80 to 120 millimeters deep and the thickness around the edge is deeper because we need the shape of the spoon drain is maybe 120 to 150 millimetres.
+The thickness of the concrete is somewhere between 80 to 120 millimetres deep and the thickness around the edge is deeper because we need the shape of the spoon drain is maybe 120 to 150 millimetres.

 Any leaf litter that falls in this area or dirt is fairly easy to keep clean and a lot of the time just rainwater, stormwater will wash a lot of that debris.

 Spoon Drains vs Ag Drains